wireservice/csvkit/docs/scripts/csvstat.rst

    optional arguments:
-     -h, --help            show this help message and exit --csv                 Output results as a CSV, rather than text.
+     -h, --help            show this help message and exit --csv                 Output results as a CSV table, rather than plain text.
+     --json                Output results as JSON text, rather than plain text.
+     -i INDENT, --indent INDENT
+                           Indent the output JSON this many spaces.
+Disabled by default.
      -n, --names           Display column names and indices from the input CSV and exit.
      -c COLUMNS, --columns COLUMNS